Howard Hiatt

-Howard Haym Hiatt (born July 22, 1925) is a medical researcher involved with the discovery of messenger RNA, past chair from 1963-1972 of the department of medicine at Beth Israel Hospital in Boston, past dean from 1972–1984 of the Harvard School of Public Health, and co-founder and associate chief of the Division of Social Medicine and Health Inequalities at the Brigham and Women's Hospital, where he also helped to launch and for this past decade has been the Associate Chief of the hospital's Division of Global Health Equity, and a founding head of the cancer division of Beth Israel Hospital (now Beth Israel Deaconess Medical Center).
-He was a member of the team at the Pasteur Institute, Paris, led by Francois Jacob and Jacques Monod which first identified and described messenger RNA, and he was part of the team led by James Watson that was among the first to demonstrate messenger RNA in mammalian cells.
+Howard Haym Hiatt (July 22, 1925 – March 2, 2024) was an American medical researcher involved with the discovery of messenger RNA.
+He was the onetime chair of the department of medicine at Beth Israel Hospital in Boston from 1963 to 1972.
+He was dean of the Harvard School of Public Health from 1972 to 1984.
+He was co-founder and associate chief of the Division of Social Medicine and Health Inequalities at the Brigham and Women's Hospital, and was also the Associate Chief of the hospital's Division of Global Health Equity.
+He was a founding head of the cancer division of Beth Israel Hospital (now Beth Israel Deaconess Medical Center).
+He was a member of the team at the Pasteur Institute, Paris, led by François Jacob and Jacques Monod, which first identified and described messenger RNA, and he was part of the team led by James Watson that was among the first to demonstrate messenger RNA in mammalian cells.

-Hiatt was married for 60 years to Doris Bieringer, a librarian who co-founded a reference publication for high school libraries.
-Hiatt is a member of the Board of Sponsors of the Bulletin of the Atomic Scientists.
+Hiatt was married for 60 years to Doris Bieringer, a librarian who co-founded a reference publication for high-school libraries.

+Hiatt was a member of the Board of Sponsors of the Bulletin of the Atomic Scientists.

 Early life and education

-Howard Haym Hiatt was born in Patchogue, New York in 1925 to a Jewish family.
-His father was an immigrant from Lithuania who lost much of his family in the Holocaust.
-He enrolled in Harvard College in 1944, and received his medical degree in 1948 from the Harvard Medical School.
+Howard Haym Hiatt was born in Patchogue, New York, in 1925 to a Jewish family.
+His father was an immigrant from Lithuania who lost much of his family in the Holocaust; he immigrated alone to the United States, where he changed his surname to "Hiatt" from "Chaitowicz" at Ellis Island.
+Howard enrolled in Harvard College in 1944, and received his medical degree in 1948 from the Harvard Medical School.
 He was trained in clinical medicine, biochemistry, and molecular biology.